yashasvisingh14/MachineLearningEngineerWithMicrosoftAzure02/README.md

 I have created an experiment using Automated ML, configured a compute cluster, and used that cluster to run the experiment.
 The best model summary shows that VotingEnsemble has the highest accuracy of 91.806% compared to others.
 The screenshot below shows "Registered Dataset" in ML studio showing the Bankmarketing dataset.
 ![(1)Dataset](https://user-images.githubusercontent.com/64837491/107563962-b7d9b080-6c07-11eb-9b3a-3c50a0937585.png)
-This picture below depicts that Details tab where AutoML experiment has been completed.
+This picture below depicts the Details tab AutoML experiment status is shown completed.
 It also has a brief summary of the model which performed well during the run.
 ![voting](https://user-images.githubusercontent.com/64837491/107564305-3e8e8d80-6c08-11eb-9ecc-b2facde541df.png)
 Here, we can get a detailed description of the best model and various metrics like accuracy, sampling etc.
 ![voting2](https://user-images.githubusercontent.com/64837491/107564403-5fef7980-6c08-11eb-9c7c-b47cf86833b0.png)
 ### Deploy The Best Model
 After the experiment run completes, a summary of all the models and their metrics are shown, including explanations.
 We have chose the best model i.e VotingEnsemble to deploy using Azure Container Instance(ACI) and enable Authentication.
+In Endpoints section, we can check our model's deployment state which shows "healthy" state once the deployment has been successfully done and compute type(ACI) on which it was performed.
 ![(21)endpt](https://user-images.githubusercontent.com/64837491/107569299-2a4d8f00-6c0e-11eb-9582-6b8c065dc308.png)
 ### Enable Logging
 After the Best Model is deployed, we have enabled Application Insights(=True) and retrieved logs using code.
 ![20210211_020526](https://user-images.githubusercontent.com/64837491/107569073-e195d600-6c0d-11eb-9a0e-282aac5b1e05.jpg)
+The screenshot below shows the scenario after running logs.py script which was edited to enable "Application Insights" through code.
 ![20210211_021819](https://user-images.githubusercontent.com/64837491/107570482-94b2ff00-6c0f-11eb-9041-32dfd5c2f0bf.jpg)
+In detials tab of endpoint "Application Insights" has been enabled with REST endpoint.
+We can also access Application Insights URL to get more insights of the model.
 ![(22)insight](https://user-images.githubusercontent.com/64837491/107570099-1a827a80-6c0f-11eb-90fd-6d552afff9d1.png)
+After clicking the URL, was can see failed requests, server response time , server requests and availability showing data according to the time.
 ![(10)req](https://user-images.githubusercontent.com/64837491/107570736-f2dfe200-6c0f-11eb-8bcc-ac9806ae0f5d.png)
 ### Swagger Documentation
 In this step, we have consumed the deployed model using Swagger.
 Azure provides a Swagger JSON file for deployed models.
 The swagger runs on localhost:9000 showing the HTTP API methods and responses for the model.